-Micro-moments, one of the hottest ecommerce trends in 2020, give online stores a great opportunity to interact with and influence the consumers at a key point in the purchase cycle.
-For example, when the shoppers research an item or seek the instructions, there are certain most potential touchpoints called “micro-moments”.
-And so as to fulfill customer needs, the store must take relevant actions based on these micro-moments.
+Micro-moments, one of the hottest eCommerce trends in 2020, give online stores an excellent opportunity to interact with and influence the consumers at a critical point in the purchase cycle.
+For example, when the shoppers research an item or seek the instructions, most potential touchpoints are called “micro-moments.”
+And to fulfill customer needs, the store must take relevant actions based on these micro-moments.

 16. Pay Later

-In order to handle the high rate of cart abandonment, some ecommerce stores have applied the “pay later” programs under different names such as “post-paid, purchase now pay later”.
-Many times, the customers leave the site without completing payment just because of doubting the quality of the product.
-Therefore, with the “pay-later” policy, they can pay for the items only after receiving and satisfying the products, which as a result decreases the cart abandonment rate significantly.
+To handle the high rate of cart abandonment, some eCommerce stores have applied the “pay later” programs under different names such as “post-paid, purchase now pay later.”
+Often, the customers leave the site without completing payment just because of doubting the quality of the product.
+Therefore, with the “pay-later” policy, they can pay for the items only after receiving and satisfying the products, which decreases the cart abandonment rate significantly.

-Have you ever wondered why you see a product repeatedly on different web pages after viewing it on a certain website?
+Have you ever wondered why you see a product repeatedly on different web pages after viewing it on a specific website?

-In fact, this is not a coincidence but a remarketing strategy of ecommerce firms.
-To be specific, the remarketing allows the store to target the buyers, who visited the website without purchasing until they change their mind.
+This is not a coincidence but a remarketing strategy of eCommerce firms.
+To be specific, the remarketing allows the store to target the buyers who visited the website without purchasing until they change their mind.

 18. Influencer Marketing

-Co-operating with influencers to boost sales is not a new method but it still works.
-But the new ecommerce trends are paying for micro-influencers, who have just a medium number of followers/ friends on social networks, instead of celebrities.
+Co-operating with influencers to boost sales is not a new method, but it still works.
+But the recent eCommerce trends are paying for micro-influencers, who have just a medium number of followers/ friends on social networks, instead of celebrities.

-The reason is that people no longer believe too much on the advertisement that is promoted by celebrities as before.
+The reason is people no longer believe in the advertisement that is promoted by celebrities as before.
 Moreover, working with micro-influencers might help the store to cut the cost while getting good results.

 19. Social Media Advertising

-Deploying the social media channels, e.g.: Facebook, Twitter, Tumblr, Pinterest, LinkedIn, etc., effectively will help the ecommerce brands to run marketing campaigns, drive enormous traffic and close sales.
+Deploying social media channels, e.g., Facebook, Twitter, Tumblr, Pinterest, LinkedIn, etc., effectively will help the eCommerce brands run marketing campaigns and drive massive traffic and close sales.

-Among that, advertising on Facebook by far has been the most popular one to retarget customers, to show reviews and feedback and more importantly, to build a loyal online community.
+Among that, advertising on Facebook by far has been the most popular one to retarget customers, show reviews and feedback, and more importantly, to build a loyal online community.

 20. Conversion Rate Optimization (CRO)

-The final ecommerce trend that we want to mention is conversion rate optimization.
-The major purpose of CRO is to run tests and define exactly which component in the site leads to better sales than the others.
+The final eCommerce trend that we want to mention is conversion rate optimization.
+CRO’s primary purpose is to run tests and define exactly which component in the site leads to better sales than the others.

 To implement CRO successfully, you should use Google Analytics to know your most frequently visited page(s)/ landing page(s).
-Then, it’s a good idea to use some proper tools to understand customer’s behaviors in your site.
-Also, you can use your default store analytics to define what the customers are looking for and make it more stand out.
+It’s then a good idea to use some proper tools to understand customer’s behaviors on your site.
+You can also use your default store analytics to define what the customers are looking for and make it more stand out.

-Tigren is one of the first choices when it comes to E-commerce Website Development Company.
-If you are looking for a reliable firm to develop a new ecommerce store or migrate from the current website to another platform, do not hesitate to contact us and get your quote.
+Tigren is one of the first choices when it comes to an E-commerce Website Development Company.
+If you are looking for a reliable firm to develop a new eCommerce store or migrate from the current website to another platform, do not hesitate to contact us and get your quote.